 This bird fights to the end, and the fight could last even more than a day.
 They were frequently taped to make the battle more enduring, unlike other game birds that sometimes had metal spurs to inflict maximum damage.

-They were primarily bred as some feathered pugilists, which has played a big role in evolution, constitution, temperament, and most importantly, their majestic structure.
-Aseels have also played a big part in the development of more recent and modern breeds.
+They were primarily bred as feathered pugilists, which has played a big role in their evolution, constitution, temperament, and, most importantly, majestic structure.
+Aseels have also played a big part in developing more recent and modern breeds.

 Aseel Chicken Color Varieties

-The Aseel chicken is a beautiful bird with a wide range of color variety, and according to the British Poultry Standard, these birds don’t have a fixed color variety.
+The Aseel chicken is a beautiful bird with a wide range of color varieties, and according to the British Poultry Standard, these birds don’t have a fixed color variety.

 However, The American Standard of Perfection lists classify them into three varieties; dark, spangled, and black-breasted red.

-Their beautiful and colorful breasts, along with their long legs and necks, make them stand out from other chicken breeds.
+Their beautiful and colorful breasts and long legs and necks make them stand out from other chicken breeds.

 Aseel (Asil) birds are multicolored plumage birds, their primary colors being dark brown, golden, black, and other colors.

-Most of the breed have red pea combs, but the degree of redness varies from bird to bird.
+Most of the breeds have red pea combs, but the redness varies from bird to bird.
 Their earlobes are also red in color.
-Many of these birds’ shanks are yellow with white skin and pinkish-red coloration on the breast and on any other exposed body part.
+Many of these birds’ shanks are yellow with white skin and pinkish-red coloration on the breast and any other exposed body part.

 Aseel Chicken Lifespan